This is an attempt to track all the technologies I used and everything else I have been doing in the field of Computer Science

 Performed audits of configuration and schemas of several heavily-used MySQL and MariaDB e-commerce database backends, using Percona Tools and MySQL utilities.

-Provided Linux consulting for clients in Switzerland and abroad: International Organizations (WHO), public sector (Swiss Federal Supreme Court, Department of Education of the Canton of Geneva, Université de Genève), luxury industries (Audemars Piguet), banks, and other private companies.
+Provided Linux consulting for clients in Switzerland and abroad: WHO, Swiss Federal Supreme Court, Department of Education of the Canton of Geneva, Université de Genève, Audemars Piguet, banks, and other private companies.

 Linux system administration and projects: